Skip to content

 Quick start

-1. In a code file, type a marker and a space after it:
+1. In a code file, type a marker and then a space or underscore right after it (spaces after the comment token are OK):

 • Open the fragment beside the source editor